This exploration is for all ages, as the colored smilies show. You can do this map grids exploration with your whole family together!

 - Blue line (60 degrees North, 80 degrees West)

 *Latitude lines are always listed before longitude lines in coordinates.

-- In future lessons we’ll talk about those coordinates that don’t fall precisely on a visible line on our map and learn to list specific coordinates of cities and landmarks.
+Make sure to talk about those coordinates that don’t fall precisely on a visible line on your map and how to name those as well.